-- 5.1 We consulted with another Council who have recently implemented a ban and sought feedback following the first summer following introduction of their PSPO. - 5.2 We have liaised with Kent Fire and Rescue colleagues through the Swale Community Safety Partnership, who have provided statistics for this report.
+- 5.1 We consulted with other neighbouring Councils, one of which have recently implemented a ban and we have sought feedback following introduction of their PSPO. - We have liaised with Kent Fire and Rescue colleagues through the Swale Community Safety Partnership, who have provided statistics for this report.